 Computer skills are commonly taught as part of the compulsory portion of their diploma in aeronautical engineering.
 Everything from designing to maintenance is becoming increasingly computerised and diploma holders are expected to be familiar and proficient with computers.

-Universities that offer Diploma in Aeronautical Engineering
+Top Universities Offering Diploma in Aeronautical Engineering

 - University of Kuala Lumpur, Malaysia